narrative-environments/CourseCompendium/Transmedia.md

 **RELATED TERMS: Affordances; Mode and Medium**

+" ... stories and their worlds are crucially shaped by the affordances and limitations of the media in which they are realized."
+(Ryan and Thon, 2014: 2)

-The design of narrative environments generally is considered to be a transmedia practice, taking advantage of the affordances offered by different media, from architectural, to artefactual, pictorial and written, so that the visitor-particioant has to work to piece the content together from each platform, but this does not mean that it may not on occasion also utilise cross-platform distribution or multimedia capabilities.
+The design of narrative environments generally is considered to be a transmedia practice, taking advantage of the affordances offered by different media, from architectural, to artefactual, pictorial and written, so that the visitor-participant has to work to piece the content together from each platform, but this does not mean that it may not on occasion also utilise cross-platform distribution or multimedia capabilities.

 Henry Jenkins (2016) contends that it is important to distinguish among the terms transmedia, cross-platform and multimedia.